knowlab/IHC-LLMiner/README.md

 ## Preparation of the UMLS file
 > You would need UMLS metathesaurus downloaded.
 For this, you would need to log in with your own credential.
-> Download MRCONSO.RRF from [here](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html)
+> Download Full Subset from [here](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html)
 > then run generate_UMLS_data.ipynb

 ## Normalise the Extracted Results